patrickb777/k8s-lab-istio/mockserver/README.md

 To Do
-1. Improve this process to be more helm native!
+1. Improve this process to be more helm native, i..e template out the configmap and apply via helm values